As featured in:

 Article 5 Communication and Filing Services

-5.1 Upon recommendation of a Service Provider as referred to in Article 4.3, Americans Overseas may also offer to a Visitor the Communication and Filing Services.
+5.1 Upon recommendation of a Service Provider as referred to in Article 4.3, Americans Overseas may also offer to a Visitor the Communication and Filing Services, as far as the services requested by the Visitor are covered by the Communication and Filing Services.

 5.2 In the event a Visitor is willing to use the Communication and Filing Services, the Visitor shall inform Americans Overseas of the same.
 In such event, the Visitor shall be invited to an Intake in which certain additional information is requested from the Visitor and an offer for the Communication and Filing Services is made by Americans Overseas.
 Any such offer shall be ready for acceptance for a duration of thirty (30) days as of the date of the offer, unless explicitly included otherwise in the offer itself.